Magnogen/Elements/docs/Meal.md

 Eats an edible as usual, and if it would return `null`, it does so.
 Otherwise, it'll pass the result into the `mapper` function, and return its returned value instead.

 Useful for turning things into tokens or sanitising the result into a different format.

+#### `Meal.need(edible, error)`

+*Has* to eat the `edible`, if it doesn't, it throws an error - it makes a big fuss about it.

+`error` can be a string, or a function.
+If its a string it throws that, if its a function it passes the food into it and throws the result.
+This means you can get things like the `.line` and `.column` the process got up to before throwing the error.

 #### `Meal.not(edible)`